 This initiative will run from January 2, 2020 to January 1, 2022; or when 500 principal applicants (plus their family members) have been granted permanent residence, whichever comes first.

-The CLC application process for identifying candidates to be referred to IRCC is open starting on September 3, 2019.
+The CLC application process for identifying candidates to be referred to IRCC is open.

 Greater Toronto Area (GTA) as defined by Statistics Canada – Toronto Economic Region: City of Toronto, Durham Region, Halton Region, Peel Region, York Region.

-Applicants will be selected on a first-come, first-serve basis and is open to all qualified workers, whether or not they are unionized.
+Applicants are selected on a first-come, first-serve basis and the application process is open to all qualified workers, whether or not they are unionized.
 Identification and referral of potential applicants under the public policy will be carried out in an unbiased, fair and equitable manner.